f2quantum/kylin/website/versioned_docs/version-4.0.4/gettingstarted/quickstart.md

 $KYLIN_HOME/bin/download-spark.sh
 ```

-The script will place the decompressed Spark in the $ KYLIN_HOME directory.
-If SPARK_HOME is not set in the system, the Spark in the $ KYLIN_HOME directory will be found automatically when Kylin is started.
+The script will place the decompressed Spark in the `$KYLIN_HOME` directory.
+If SPARK_HOME is not set in the system, the Spark in the `$KYLIN_HOME` directory will be found automatically when Kylin is started.

 #### Step4.
 Configure MySQL metastore